Maggie Lomax accredited Psychotherapist & Counsellor; PSA reg.

 - sexuality, including e.g. gay affirmative therapy

-- sexual and physical abuse
+- survivors of sexual and physical abuse

 - inter-cultural therapy